latashetty0408/Authentication/README.md

 # AXS_Assignment
 - This is a web application with authentication (sign-up, login) and a dashboard.
-The backend is powered by JSON Server to simulate a database.
+The API is powered by JSON Server to simulate a database.

 # Technology Stack
 Frontend